LambdaGaming/GAuto/README.md

 If your car isn't smoking, its model likely does not have an engine attachment, or the attachment is located at 0,0,0 and has been disabled to prevent it from looking weird.
 If your car isn't catching fire when its health reaches 0, you likely don't have VFire installed.

 # For Vehicle Developers:
  If you are a vehicle developer and would like to add GAuto support to your addons, you can use the GAuto Vehicle Creator tool to easily create a table to place in your vehicle's Lua file.
-When using this tool, left click will spawn passenger seats that you can physgun into place, and reload will generate a Lua table and remove the seats.
-You can also configure the horn sound and max health for the vehicle manually.
-Once you have a generated table, place it in any Lua file in your addon that has a shared state.
-The state/realm is extremely important, as both the client and server need to access it.
+When using this tool, left click will spawn passenger seats that you can physgun into place, right click will open a menu to edit values such as the vehicle's health and horn sound, and reload will remove the seats and generate vehicle data as either a Lua script or JSON table.
+Lua scripts need placed in a Lua file with a shared scope, and JSON files are automatically generated in the game's data folder.
 If you do add GAuto support to your vehicles, send me a link and I will add them to the collection linked at the top!

 # Compatibilities
  - Photon is fully compatible.
 The HUD will adjust itself to make room for the Photon HUD when driving emergency vehicles, and the default controls have been designed to avoid conflicts with Photon.